ninjas-code-official/olx-app-clone-backend/README.md

 ## Documentation and Product Demo Video:

-Find the link for the complete documentation of the Ecommero Solution [here](https://listing-nb.gitbook.io/olo-full-app/).
+Find the link for the complete documentation of the OLO listing app [here](https://listing-nb.gitbook.io/olo-full-app/).

 ## Get the Latest News